 Item Description Port Select one or multiple ports to configure (GE1 to GE28).
 Enable Enable -Click it to enable the EEE function.
 Disable - Click it to disable the EEE function.
-Apply Save the settings or changes to the switch.
+Apply Apply the settings to the switch.
+Modify - Click it to modify port setting status.